niklas-palm/ai-cli/README.md

 ### Prerequisites

-- Access to Amazon Bedrock
+- Access to Amazon Bedrock in us-east-1
 - Valid AWS credentials in your environment

 ### Installation